-Rococo Players are pleased to announce that our 2018 production will be Arthur Miller’s The Crucible, which has been described as a classic of the modern stage and one of the greatest American plays of all time.
+The Rococo Players were pleased to present their production of Arthur Miller’s The Crucible in November 2018, which has been described as a classic of the modern stage and one of the greatest American plays of all time.

 A wife is sentenced to hang for reading books; men and women are imprisoned or executed because they have been “seen” with the Devil; children are punished for dancing…. not the happenings in some dystopian fictional world but events that occurred 300 years ago during the early years of European settlement in North America and brought to the stage next month in Arthur Miller’s timeless play “The Crucible”.